Acquire a 360º vision of the Gastronomy sector and make a difference.

 To begin your studies, it is essential to accredit the fulfilment of the legal requirements for access to the University, which includes having completed one of the studies that qualify for it.

-The fees for the 2025/2026 academic year are 10.500€ (per academic year).
+The tuition fee for the 2026/2027 academic year is 11,445 € (per academic year).